New Image Order

 Reordering images from fragments of the past challenges the boundaries of time and space, inviting viewers into a realm where history and fiction converge, where painting and photography meet.

-In New Image Order, the world becomes a theater—where 19th-century photochromes return to the stage, performing new scenes where photography meets painting, and the past slips quietly into the present.
+These works inhabit a new visual terrain—where power and culture collide, reorder, and reappear.
+The world becomes a theater—where 19th-century photochromes return to the stage, performing new scenes where photography meets painting, and the past slips quietly into the present.

 New Image Order I